What You Want To Know

 After a couple of months, she decided to go all in.
 Rachel quit her job and spent the winter of 2014 on the island of Crete, where she completely focused on her studies, finished four Rails projects, and completed the program.
 She now works as a full stack Ruby on Rails developer for a financial tech company in Northern California.

 Rachel is on an award-winning two-person team that is about to launch a SEC/FINRA compliant chat app for financial advisors.
 She is responsible for the fully responsive user interface, as well as some backend development.
-She is also excited to have recently joined Latinas in STEM, and looks forward to working with their professional development program.
+Rachel volunteers as an instructor for Women Who Code in Sacramento.
+She is excited to have recently joined Latinas in STEM, and looks forward to working with their professional development program.

 Rachel started pursuing higher education when she was 16 years old at UCSB.
 She took her first graduate level class when she was 18.